MBrancoLab/Frost_2022_hTroph/README.md

 *RT-qPCR*

-The RT-qPCR.R script imports GraphPad Prism files containing normalised data and produces the expression plots in Figures 5 and 6, and Supplementary Figures 5 and 6.
+The RT-qPCR.R script imports mostly GraphPad Prism files containing normalised data and produces the expression plots in Figures 5 and 6, and Supplementary Figures 4F, 5 and 6.

 *FACS histograms*